 Since it's using T-Mobile’s network, Metro has the same gaps in coverage.
 There are large areas of the western side of the country that won’t get cell phone coverage using Metro, so check the interactive map if you live in the Western states.

 Cricket Wireless is owned and operated by AT&T and uses the extensive network of its parent company.
 We like Cricket's affordable unlimited data plans, but are disappointed by the speed caps on these unlimited plans - extensive data use could see your speeds plummet down to 3Mbps.
-Cricket offers an interactive coverage map on its website so that you can check out their service in your area, where the map is split between 5G (dark green), 4G LTE (green), 3rd party coverage (light green), and other coverage (blue).
+Cricket offers an interactive coverage map on its website so that you can check out its service in your area, where the map is split between 5G (dark green), 4G LTE (green), 3rd party coverage (light green), and other coverage (blue).

 Since it's using AT&T’s network, Cricket Wireless has the same strengths and weaknesses in their coverage.
 The eastern side of the US is locked down, but there are some large gaps on the western side of the country in rural and remote areas.

 Sorry to give the cop-out answer, but it really does depend on where you live and what kind of coverage you require.
 But with all this information at your fingertips, you should now be able to choose the perfect cell phone provider to suit your needs.
 Once you’ve got that done, check out our best smartphones or best smartphones for seniors guides to choose the right handset to go with your plan.
-If you’re looking for something a bit cheaper, we also have a best cheap smartphone deals guide for you too.